5 Ways to Win in a Zero-Click SERP

 2. What other features can you capitalize on?

-4. What can you do to enhance the user experience and optimize the conversion rate?
+4. How can you enhance the user experience and optimize the conversion rate?

 4. Double Down with Paid Ads

-At Digital Summit Detroit 2018, we made a case for aligning SEO with PPC.
-By connecting Google Ads with Google Search Console, we’re able to export a report titled, “Paid and organic.”
+By connecting Google Ads with Google Search Console, brands can export a report titled “Paid and organic.”
 There are so many opportunities contained in this report.
-After crunching the data, we found that the organic CTR improve for 72% of the keyword when paired with a paid ad.
+After crunching the data, we found that the organic CTR improved for 72% of keywords when paired with a paid ad.
 The same was true for paid ads, but even more extreme.
-We found the CTR for paid ads improved for 79% of keywords when paired with an organic result.
+We found that the CTR for paid ads improved for 79% of keywords when paired with an organic result.

 1. Connect Google Ads with Google Search Console.